-4.10.
-Curriculum Structure

-The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
+- 4.10.
+Curriculum Structure The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
 These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
+(Core) - 4.10.a.
+Clinical rotations in surgical intensive care units must be at least four weeks in length.
+(Core) - 4.10.b.
+Elective rotations to take advantage of unique educational opportunities must be a minimum of two weeks in length.
 (Core)

-4.10.a.
-Clinical rotations must be at least four weeks in length.
-(Core)

 4.11.
-Didactic and Clinical Experiences Fellows must be provided with protected time to participate in core didactic activities.
+Didactic and Clinical Experiences

+Fellows must be provided with protected time to participate in core didactic activities.
 (Core)